By Eric Johnson

 What Does Christianity Teach

 Christianity denies that all divine authority left the earth soon after the death of the biblical apostles.
 Rather, there have been true God followers on this earth since believers were first called “Christians” at Antioch.
 Because Mormonism denies or distorts all fundamental teachings of the historic Christian church, Evangelical Christians should understand that Mormonism is not the same as Christianity.
-While we should be gentle and respectful in our evangelistic witness and be friendly, Christians should not join hands (in a spiritual sense) or fellowship with those from the LDS Church.
+While they should be gentle and respectful in our evangelistic witness and be friendly, Christians should not join hands (in a spiritual sense) or fellowship with those from the LDS Church.

 Verses used to support the idea that Christianity fell into apostasy include: